diiineeei/atommo/README.md

 $ npm run serve
 ```

-After executing these commands, the Adega do Vilão Store application will be up and running.
-You can access it by opening your web browser and navigating to `http://localhost:8080` (or the port displayed in the terminal).
+After executing these commands, the atommo Store application will be up and running.
+You can access it by opening your web browser and navigating to `https://app-atommo-990926851328.us-central1.run.app` (or the port displayed in the terminal).

 ## Technologies Used

-The Adega do Vilão Store project utilizes the following technologies:
+The atommo Store project utilizes the following technologies:

 - [Vue.js 3.0](https://vuejs.org) : A progressive JavaScript framework for building user interfaces.
 - [Vuetify](https://vuetifyjs.com/en/) : A Material Design component framework for Vue.js to create elegant and responsive UI components.